 As is the case with payday loans, title loan borrowers often find themselves in never-ending cycles of debt.
 Sadly, nationwide, about one-third of title loans result in default, and one-in-five end up in the repossession of the borrower’s vehicle.

 Payday and title loans are a blight on Illinois.
 They attack the financially vulnerable and rob local economies of capital—particularly communities of color.

 How to Report a Lender in Illinois

-The Illinois Division of Financial Institutions
+The Illinois Division of Financial Institutions and Professional Regulation (IDFPR)

 - Address: 320 West Washington, 3rd Floor, Springfield, IL 62786